taimoon/taimoon.github.io/content/how-i-wrote-a-self-hosting-compiler/how-i-wrote-a-self-hosting-compiler.md

 EOPL is a great prerequisite to TAPL since TAPL contains chapters implementing type system which you have learn from EOPL.

+# Why self-hosting compiler?

+Bootstrapping is like a litmus paper that test whether compiler can compile complex program without bug.
+It is a form of integration testing to the compiler.
+Since compiler is a complex piece of software.

 # Sequel

 I only have the time writing this article after I have done my scheme interpreter using C.